timbeaudet/knowledge_base/processes/setup_rhino.md

 Things to do (everything) _and while doing so, keep these notes up to date_.

+- Any build & distribute script will need to swap hippo for rhino
+  - This script copies the build over to development/game_builds/... and that needs to go to rhino
 - Setup the twitch alert monitor script/cronjob & connect with all things
 - Update the linux setup script (last run in like 2014ish with hippo build)
   - Get hippo setup to build some projects